bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 This approach makes the control behaviour consistent.
 No matter how a user or another piece of JavaScript or a browser start to interact with the component, it will work fine.

-Getting the `focused` modifier from something, it would focus the embedded input control.
+Getting the `focused` modifier from something, it would focus the embedded `input` control.
 Having the control focused, it would set `focused` modifier to itself providing the proper view.

 When changed either manually or automatically the block would get `checked` modifier and a `checked` attribute for the control or loose them.

 #### Why not :checked?

-As you might notice, in this example an internal 'control' element (the input) is indicated to be checked with the `checked` modifier on its parent block.
+As you might notice, in this example an internal `control` element (the input) is indicated to be checked with the `checked` modifier on its parent block.

 ```html